OniDaito/oceanmotion/docs/how-to-guides.md

 Third, the onnxruntime-gpu needs the [TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html) from NVIDIA.
 This can be installed with pip:
     pip install tensorrt

+Alternatively, just run:
+    pip -r requirements_cuda.txt

 It may also be that your Linux distro has the TensorRT software as a package inside it's package manager.

+Finally, you need to install a version of cudnn that matches the ones supported in the runtime:

+    cuda 12.4
+    cuDNN 8.9.2.26

+This can be found at [https://developer.nvidia.com/rdp/cudnn-archive#a-collapse892-120](https://developer.nvidia.com/rdp/cudnn-archive#a-collapse892-120)

+Typically, the version of cuda/cuDNN installed by your package manager is the correct one, and one probably shoudn't mess with it for one program.
+However, it is possible to manage separate installs by use of a path:

+    export PATH=/usr/local/cuda-/bin:$PATH
+    export CUDADIR=/usr/local/cuda-$v
+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/cuda-$v/lib64

 You can then run the same **run_onnx.py** command as before.

 ## Running an existing model against a time range and GLF files

+If you have a directory of GLF files you can run the program against a time slot (say from 2023-04-05 00:00:00.0 to 2023-04-05 00:02:00.0 - two minutes worth) as follows:

+    python run.py -m /path/to/model.pt -o /path/to/output -l /path/to/glfs -a "2023-04-05 00:00:00.0" -b "2023-04-05 00:02:00.0" -t UNetTRed

+Note that as run produces video, longer time ranges will require a lot of memory.

 ## Running against a test set